x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-book-policies/abp-procedures.md

 3. On the mailbox properties page that opens, click **Mailbox features**.

-4. Click the drop down arrow in **Address book policy**, and select the ADP that you want to apply.
+4. Click the drop-down arrow in **Address book policy**, and select the ADP that you want to apply.
     ![Address book policy settings for a mailbox in the EAC at Recipients \> select mailbox \> Edit \> Mailbox features](../../media/2b219961-4664-40b3-873c-5892f1fcf2b6.png)

     When you're finished, click **Save**.

- **Note**: You can also assign an ABP when you create a user mailbox in the EAC by clicking **More options**, and clicking the drop down arrow in **Address book policy**.
+ **Note**: You can also assign an ABP when you create a user mailbox in the EAC by clicking **More options**, and clicking the drop-down arrow in **Address book policy**.

 ### Use the Exchange Management Shell to assign an address book policy to a single mailbox